PaulRoyBrown/orchard-sensors/README.md

 - A solenoid valve revamped from an old water irrigation timer,
 - A DC dual H-Bridge motor controller driver board, based on MX1616 controller, to command the valve.
 - A Hall effect water flowmeter, that provides pulses that are counted by ESP as interrupts per time interval.

+The ESP server receives RF data using typical superheterodyne SRX882 chip.
+Each RF sensor sends messages with an identifier, and using that he knows how to parse its data (packed as a 32bit long type) and its origin (house or orchard).